About

 What to Expect During Therapy

 I view psychotherapy as a collaborative process in which we will work together to identify problems, set treatment goals, and work together to achieve those goals.
 In the first one to two sessions, your reasons for seeking treatment and concerns will be discussed, and I will gather information from you about your personal history and current life situation.
-I may also request that you complete one or more psychological assessment inventories to further assist in identifying concerns, making diagnoses, and formulating treatment goals.
+I may also request that you complete psychological assessment inventories to further assist in identifying concerns, making diagnoses, and formulating treatment goals.

 As therapy begins, I am likely to suggest readings or other activities for you to engage in outside of session, which I believe will increase the likelihood of a successful outcome for you.
-As treatment progresses, your progress will be periodically assessed and modifications will be made to your treatment as needed.
+As treatment continues, your progress will be periodically assessed and modifications will be made to your treatment as needed.

 amy2.jpg